davidmolina/davidmolina.github.io/events.md

 ## Presentation, talks, conferences.

 # Upcoming
+- None scheduled at this time.

+# Previously
 - [CodeConf LA](http://codeconf.com) - *June 27-29, 2016, Los Angeles*.
 My [talk](http://codeconf.com/speakers/david-molina.html) is titled, "What Happens When Military Veterans Learn to Code."
 Description: Learning to code is complicated.
 Between Googling your way and figuring it out on your own, military veterans now have a resource at the ready.
 Is it an open source project?
 Is it a community of military veterans learning to code?
 Is it a community of software developers that want to give back?
 A coding nonprofit?
 It's all of the above.

-# Previously
 - [ThinkMujer](http://thinkmujer.com) - *June 3, 2016, Portland*.
 On-hand providing technical support for my wife's Latina women's initiative.
 Follow along on [Twitter](https://twitter.com/thinkmujer).
 - [Portland 1 Million Cups](http://www.meetup.com/1-Million-Cups-Portland/events/230137614/) - *May 18, 2016, Portland*.
 A presentation to founders, entrepreneurs, developers and doers at DeskHub about [Operation Code](https://operationcode.org) mission, history, programs & services and how we started.
 - [GeekWire Awards](http://www.geekwire.com/2016/geek-year-2016-vote-now-geekwire-awards/) - *May 12, 2016, Seattle*.
 Honored to attend and represent [Operation Code](https://operationcode.org) and our military veterans in the category of Geek of the Year.
 It recognizes a person (or group of people) who created a technological breakthrough that made the world a better place, or strengthened the community through their work or good deeds.
 Here's an [Instagram](https://www.instagram.com/p/BFVFxSKRUvd/?taken-by=davidcmolina) of an interview I did.